 If you become ill during your visit to the UK, it allows you in some circumstances to have free NHS care.
 This includes routine treatment of an ongoing chronic illness or a medical condition that you had before.
 Your hospital doctor will decide if treatment is needed straight away or if you can return home to have it.

 If you don’t produce a valid EHIC then you may have to pay for NHS hospital treatment.
-It’s the responsibility of the hospital to decide if you have to pay and how much your treatment would cost.
+It’s the responsibility of the hospital to establish if you have to pay and how much your treatment would cost.

-People currently registered as living in a EEA member state who need planned hospital treatment in the UK have to have permission from the social security institution of that country.
-They will be issued with form S2 and must make advance arrangements for their treatment.
+People currently registered as living in an EEA member state, and who need planned hospital treatment in the UK, have to have permission from the social security institution of that country.
+They will be issued with form S2 (or E112 form) and must make advance arrangements for their treatment.
 They are given the same priority as NHS patients.
-Without an S2, treatment costs will be charged.
+Without an S2 (or E112), treatment costs will be charged.

-The UK has an agreement to provide certain NHS treatment for citizens of some non-EA countries.
-If you’re visiting the UK and need NHS hospital treatment, you will be entitled to free emergency treatment in some circumstances.
+The UK has an agreement to provide certain NHS treatment for citizens of some non-EEA countries.
+If you’re visiting the UK from one of these countries and need NHS hospital treatment, you’ll be entitled to free treatment in some circumstances.

 Private medical treatment for cancer in the UK is offered by: